This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on ” Gas-Vapour Cured Resin Binders”.

 d) An aldehyde

-Explanation: In Ester cured alkaline phenolic, there is an ester called as methyl formate, which is usually used as a coreactant.
+Explanation: In Ester cured alkaline phenolic, there is an ester called methyl formate, which is usually used as a coreactant.

 10. Green sand has high volume production rate than gas-vapour cured system.

 Explanation: The production rate in gas and vapour cured system, is comparatively lower than that of green sand.